 Assemblywoman Shirley Weber Talks Priorities As California Secretary Of State

-Speaker 2: 00:38 Well, yes, it was.
-I mean, I, um, um, I had learned about it a little before the announcement was made, but I knew that they were considering several individuals and, you know, never had on my radar as a, as in terms of personal goals and objectives to be the secretary of state.
-I mean, I I've always worked with them and respected the work they do.
-And, and I've always been an advocate for voting rights and those kinds of things, and, and have authored a number of bills to fight for that, for those who, at least I'm at least able to fight for it themselves.
-And so I was, I was honored.
-I was, uh, you know, I knew it was coming so I wasn't surprised, but I, but I was honored that even I was in the consideration for those, because there were, I understand so many others, I don't know who they were, but, uh, who were in consideration for this particular position.
-So that was really on it that he thought that the work I had done and the life that I had lived in terms of, uh, my values and those kinds of things were in line with, uh, what California needs at this time.
+I had learned about it a little before the announcement was made, but I knew that they were considering several individuals and never had on my radar in terms of personal goals and objectives to be the secretary of state.
+I mean, I've always worked with them and respected the work they do and have always been an advocate for voting rights and those kinds of things and and have authored a number of bills to fight for that for those who at least at least able to fight for themselves.
+So, I was really honored that he thought that the work I had done and the life that I had lived in terms of my values and those kinds of things were in line with what California needs at this time.

-Speaker 1: 03:14 I wanted to ask, how does the role of secretary of state touch on the work you were doing to pass legislation around police reform education and even reparations?
+Q: How does the role of secretary of state touch on the work you were doing to pass legislation around police reform, education and even reparations?

-Speaker 2: 03:25 Well, you know, it's interesting because when I first went to the legislature, the first bills I did actually were around voting and, um, were around, uh, making sure that, uh, those who were, who were uninformed, we got, uh, got a chance to vote.
-Uh, those who have committed felonies that they had, they knew they had a right to vote.
-And so my early bills were really grappling with those particular issues because those issues become fundamental, uh, to the, the rights individuals have the ability to express themselves and to make decisions about what they want.
-And, uh, one of the things I've learned as an elected official is that when you have the public engaged in and fighting for their rights, it makes it a whole lot easier to pass legislations that produce a fairness and equality and justice for everyone.
-So I've always seen voting as a voting and education, really those two things or things that my parents pushed upon us very clearly that, you know, you get an education cause no one can take it from you and it's yours to hold and it opens doors.
+It's interesting because when I first went to the legislature, the first bills I did actually were around voting and were around making sure that those who were uninformed got got a chance to vote.
+Those who had committed felonies, that they knew they had a right to vote and so my earlier bills are really grappling with those particular issues because those issues become fundamental to the rights individuals have the ability to express themselves and to make decisions about what they want.

-Speaker 1: 07:19 As you mentioned, your daughter, Dr. Akilah Weber has decided to throw her hat in the ring.
-What are your thoughts?
+Q: Your daughter, Dr. Akilah Weber, has decided to throw her hat in the ring.
+What are your thoughts on that?

-Speaker 2: 07:26 Well, you know, as a parent, you become proud when you think that your children think of enough of the work you've done, uh, to want to be involved in it.
-And I told someone, I, I initially that I thought, wow, she's been close enough to the fire.
-Didn't know that it burns sometimes, but, um, but she has always had a passion for, uh, for, um, for trying to make a difference.
-And even in her practice and medicine and the things that she sees, she, when she sees injustices and she sees inequalities, she wants to, she wants to address them.
-And, and I could be the, you know, I, I almost can't say anything because, uh, I can't say, Oh, don't do that.
-You know, it's too costly because why mom did it?
-You know?
-And, um, and so I'm very proud of the fact that she has taken the challenge in Lamesa as a city council person.
-And now wants to take the challenge in Sacramento, uh, to kind of carry on the legacy, but also to develop her own legacy.
+Well, you know, as a parent, you become proud when you think that your children think enough of the work you've done to want to be involved in it.
+And I told someone initially that I thought 'Wow, she's been close enough to the fire, to know that it burns sometimes.'
+She has always had a passion for trying to make a difference.
+And even in her practice in medicine and the things that she sees.
+When she sees injustices and she sees inequalities, she wants to address them.
+I'm very proud of the fact that she has taken the challenge in La Mesa as a city council person and now wants to take the challenge in Sacramento to kind of carry on the legacy, but also to develop her own legacy.